-To become an incorporated association the organisation must be not-for-profit.
+To be eligible for incorporation the association must be not-for-profit.
 'Not-for-profit' refers to the membership, purpose and activity of the association.
 This does not mean that an association cannot make a profit from its operations.

-Under the Act it is now acceptable for an association to trade with the public so long as the profits from those transactions are used to promote the objects and purposes of the association and individual members do not profit from the activities in any way.
+It is acceptable for an association to trade with the public so long as the profits from those transactions are used to promote the objects and purposes of the association and members do not profit from the activities.

-This is different to a ‘for-profit’ company like Telstra or Qantas, where profits can be lawfully distributed to the members (ie shareholders) in the form of cash dividends.
+This is different to a ‘for-profit’ company where profits can be lawfully distributed to the members (ie shareholders) in the form of cash dividends.

 - employ people (including members) and pay them wages or salary;